This 1960s Mullard ECL82 / 6BM8 tube was made in England (Blackburn factory code) and labeled for Sylvania. Tube tests as new with low noise.

 |

-This 1960s Mazda ECL82 / 6BM8 tube has gray plates with copper grid posts and a halo getter (OG-2 series).
-The white label has the GE logo and the Brussels factory code is etched in the glass.
+This 1962 Mullard ECL82 / 6BM8 tube has gray plates with copper grid posts and a halo getter.
+The white label has the Mullard label with BVA military insignia.
+The Blackburn, UK factory code is etched in the glass.
 Tube tests as new.

 |